BZhang-ucsd/CS15Lwi22/lab-report-3-week-6.md

 We can now connect to remote server using shorten command： `ssh ieng6`
 ![WeChat Screenshot_20220211004428](https://user-images.githubusercontent.com/97600878/153561358-8828ab6d-c5d4-4cc7-b8da-885727c06eeb.png)
-With the ssh key (`id_rsa`) files we create in last tutorial, You should be able to connect to the ieng server without typing the course-specific username and password.
+With the ssh key (`id_rsa`) files we create in last tutorial, You should be able to connect to the ieng6 server without typing the course-specific username and password.

 You can also use `scp` comman using the shorten named that you set to copy file much faster with shorten command.